parsaghaffari/browserbee/ARCHITECTURE.md

 - The Side Panel communicates with the Background Module through Chrome messaging
 - The Background Module manages the Agent and coordinates its actions
+- The Agent Core coordinates the specialized components (TokenManager, ToolManager, etc.)
+- Each specialized component handles a specific aspect of the agent's functionality
 - The Agent uses tools to interact with the browser
+- The Tracking Module provides persistence and monitoring services
 - The Options Page configures the extension settings used by the Background Module

 ## File Organization